 To test an order, update the item inventory to 1 and click “Update Inventory.”
 Go back to Seller Center and click “Publish Item” and “Purchase Item.”
 If everything from your “order” goes on smoothly, then you’re done with the checklist.

-7. Launch Your Account and Collect Your Paycheck!
+7. Launch Your Account and Collect Your Paychecks!

 Once you’ve marked all items on your checklist as “done,” a pop-up message will ask you to confirm that you’re ready to launch.